COSC3020/wildcard-project-20gbrown/README.md

 It was found from my old implementation that the run time for worst case and best case is $O(V^2)$.
 This was due to iterating over all vertices to find the minimum distance and performing relaxation for all neighbors for a given vertex.

 In the new optimized version the priority queue allows me to extract the minimum element efficiently. which reduces the time complexity of finding the minimum distance vectex.
 With the priority queue, the time complexity of each extraction and relaxation operation becomes $O(log V)$.
 This makes the overall complexity $O((V + E) log V)$, leading to a more efficient, optimized Dijkstra's algorithm.

+## Sources

+https://github.com/COSC3020/dijkstra-s-algorithm-20gbrown/tree/main (Used for unoptimized version and tests)